Platform

 What this looks like in practice

-The attendance a teacher takes flows directly into LDA, R2T4, and the state report — no nightly sync, no reconciliation meeting, no two systems disagreeing about a date.
-Admissions sees retention and placement; the registrar sees the same enrollment admissions recruited; the board reads one set of numbers.
+The attendance a teacher takes flows directly into the last date of attendance, R2T4, and the state report, with no nightly sync, no reconciliation meeting, and no two systems disagreeing about a date.
+Admissions sees retention and placement, the registrar sees the same enrollment admissions recruited, and the board reads one set of numbers.
 The integrator retainer that kept five tools talking becomes a line item you cancel.

-One platform, one login, one bill — and numbers that reconcile by construction.
-Replace the integration tax with a launch vehicle that actually flies as one mission.
+One platform, one login, one bill, and numbers that reconcile by construction.
+Replace the integration tax with a launch vehicle that actually flies as a single mission.

 Ready to fly your school on one platform?